Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke Performance Insights

-- The Blue Devils outscore opponents by 9.0 points per game (scoring 72.6 points per game to rank 157th in college basketball while giving up 63.6 per contest to rank 30th in college basketball) and have a +315 scoring differential overall.
+- The Blue Devils outscore opponents by 9.0 points per game (scoring 72.6 points per game to rank 156th in college basketball while allowing 63.6 per outing to rank 30th in college basketball) and have a +315 scoring differential overall.

-- Duke comes out on top in the rebound battle by an average of 8.1 boards.
-It is pulling down 35.9 rebounds per game (13th in college basketball) compared to its opponents' 27.8 per contest.
+- Duke wins the rebound battle by 8.1 boards on average.
+It collects 35.9 rebounds per game, which ranks 13th in college basketball, while its opponents pull down 27.8 per outing.

 - The Blue Devils rank 101st in college basketball by averaging 96.8 points per 100 possessions on offense, and defensively are 29th in college basketball, allowing 84.8 points per 100 possessions.